sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 - `path`, a list of router nodes that make up the path of the entanglement flow, and
 - `middles`, a list of bsm nodes along the path.

-The conditions and actions of the rule will be very similar to before, but with variable memory indices and nodes.
+The conditions and actions of the rule will be very similar to before, but with variable memory indices, nodes and arguments.

 ```python
 def add_eg_rules(index: int, path: List[RouterNode], middles: List[BSMNode]):